christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 		}, 25);
 {% endhighlight %}

 If the app is already installed (with its custom URI shemes), it's going to launch the app at the correct page.
 But if the app is not installed, the user will very shortly see an error popup, and redirected to the AppStore with the `setTimeout function`.
 Not very good, this popup, but we have no other choice.
-Same problem also with the "Download the app" button presented to users that have already installed the app.

 #Download or open the app ?

+The "Download the app" button is not very nice when the user has already installed the app !
+In particular because this user might come many times to the WWW website on his phone.
+The same problem occurs on both IOS and Android devices.
+It is due to the fact it is not possible to know from a web page if an app has been installed, for security reasons.

-To avoid the problem of showing a "Download" button to users that have the app already installed, the mainstream solution is to ask the question at the first time and set a cookie then.
+To avoid this situation, the mainstream solution is to ask a question at the first time and then set a cookie, not to ask it again.

 The way to ask it can vary from one site to another :